Dealing With a Partner With Depression and Sleep Apnea

 They will tend to stay less with their family and relationships and to spend more time sleeping.

-Family or friends will be for him more like a burden than a source of support.
+Family or friends can be more like a burden, rather than a source of support.

 Believe it or not, depression can appear when sleep apnea is successfully treated.
 But why a person would become depressed after successful therapy?